CONTENT MATTER EXPERTS

 Review and Recertification Course

-Trang Trinh, PharmD, MPH, BCPS, BCIDP, is an Associate Professor of Clinical Pharmacy at the University of California, San Francisco (UCSF) School of Pharmacy.
-She received her Doctor of Pharmacy from the University of Maryland, School of Pharmacy and Master of Public Health from Wayne State University.
+Trang Trinh, PharmD, MPH, BCPS, BCIDP, is an Associate Professor in the Department of Pharmacotherapeutics & Clinical Research at the University of South Florida Taneja College of Pharmacy.
+She received her Doctor of Pharmacy from the University of Maryland, School of Pharmacy, and Master of Public Health from Wayne State University.
 She completed PGY1 Pharmacy Practice and PGY2 Infectious Diseases Pharmacotherapy residencies at the University of Florida Health - Shands Hospital, followed by an Infectious Diseases Outcomes Research Fellowship at the Anti-Infective Research Laboratory at Wayne State University.
 Trang holds dual Board Certifications in Pharmacotherapy and Infectious Disease.
-She is an active member of the American Society of Health-System Pharmacists, American College of Clinical Pharmacy, Infectious Diseases Society of America, and Society of Infectious Diseases Pharmacists..
+She is an active member of the American Society of Health-System Pharmacists, American College of Clinical Pharmacy, Infectious Diseases Society of America, and Society of Infectious Diseases Pharmacists.